kaisenlinux/manpages-dev/category/BTRFS/btrfs-convert.md

        Due to different constraints, it is only possible to convert filesystems that have a supported data block size (ie. the same that would be valid for mkfs.btrfs).
 This is typically the system page size (4KiB on x86_64 machines).

-           Note
-           The source filesystem should be clean, you are encouraged to run the fsck tool if you’re not sure.
+       BEFORE YOU START

+       The source filesystem must be clean, eg. no journal to replay or no repairs needed.
+The respective fsck utility must be run on the source filesytem prior to conversion.
+Please refer to the manual pages in case you encounter problems.

+       For ext2/3/4:

+           # e2fsck -fvy /dev/sdx

+       For reiserfs:

+           # reiserfsck -fy /dev/sdx

+       Skipping that step could lead to incorrect results on the target filesystem, but it may work.

        REMOVE THE ORIGINAL FILESYSTEM METADATA